 Are people able to solve the task?
 Do they think it’s a desirable solution?
-Are there any variables in the context of use you have not thought about?
-Usability and desirability of your design are the key dimensions defining its value.
-If you don’t have access to end users, try to talk with colleagues or friends outside your team.
-Feedback from colleagues on your team is also valuable because they have an overview of the whole application.
-Most often though, it’s also biased.
+Are there any variables regarding the context of use you have not thought about, yet?
+Usability and desirability of your design are important dimensions defining its value.
+If you don’t have access to end-users, at least try to talk with colleagues or friends outside your team.
+It might be biased, but oftentimes it leads to meaningful insights, too.

 5. Does your design work with real data in a real context?

-It doesn’t matter if your design looks awesome in Sketch or feels great while clicking through in InVision.
+It doesn’t matter if your design looks awesome in Sketch or feels great while clicking through in [Insert your favorite Prototyping Tool].
 What matters is the real world.
-Therefore, use real data to test your design and don’t look at big artboards, but try to use it in realistic ways.
+Therefore, use real data to test your design and avoid looking at big artboards: try to use it in the most realistic way possible.
 If you design for the web, plugins like Preview in Browser (Sketch) can help.

 6. Is it well thought through (e. g. edge cases or additional states)?

 Stress your design to its limits.
 Look outside the happy path and find edge cases.
 Click yourself through your design to see if you missed any states (e.g. hovers).
-On the one hand, it enables you to make a confident decision about which alternative solution to take.
-On the other hand, you will be able to provide your developer with all the necessary documentation.
+This is important in order to provide your development buddies with all the necessary assets from the getgo.

 Example questions you could ask yourself: